10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

 Cons:

-• You may end up paying rent in one place and then having to pay for a hotel when you visit places within that country.
+• You may end up paying rent in one place and then having to pay for a hotel when you visit places within that country, living as a nomad.

 I now move every 3 months, minimum.
 I’ll find a place in my new country to base myself and rent a room.
 Then I work for 2-3 weeks solid exploring the local area when I take time off.
 Once I have done as much work as I can I’ll pack my daypack and travel for 2/ 3 weeks with just the essentials and reduce my ‘work time’ for the duration.
 I still pay rent for my apartment and leave everything I don’t need behind.